OPEC: 1975–1980: Special Fund, now the OPEC Fund for International Development

-1975: hostage siege
+1975: Hostage siege

 On 21 December 1975, Saudi Arabia's Ahmed Zaki Yamani, Iran's Jamshid Amuzegar, and the other OPEC oil ministers were taken hostage at their semi-annual conference in Vienna, Austria.
 The attack, which killed three non-ministers, was orchestrated by a six-person team led by Venezuelan terrorist "Carlos the Jackal", and which included Gabriele Kröcher-Tiedemann and Hans-Joachim Klein.
 The self-named "Arm of the Arab Revolution" group declared its goal to be the liberation of Palestine.
 Carlos planned to take over the conference by force and hold for ransom all eleven attending oil ministers, except for Yamani and Amuzegar who were to be executed.

 Carlos arranged bus and plane travel for his team and 42 of the original 63 hostages, with stops in Algiers and Tripoli, planning to fly eventually to Baghdad, where Yamani and Amuzegar were to be killed.
 All 30 non-Arab hostages were released in Algiers, excluding Amuzegar.
 Additional hostages were released at another stop in Tripoli before returning to Algiers.
 With only 10 hostages remaining, Carlos held a phone conversation with Algerian president Houari Boumédiène, who informed Carlos that the oil ministers' deaths would result in an attack on the plane.
 Boumédienne must also have offered Carlos asylum at this time and possibly financial compensation for failing to complete his assignment.
 Carlos expressed his regret at not being able to murder Yamani and Amuzegar, then he and his comrades left the plane.
 All the hostages and terrorists walked away from the situation, two days after it began.

-Some time after the attack, Carlos's accomplices revealed that the operation was commanded by Wadie Haddad, a founder of the Popular Front for the Liberation of Palestine.
+Sometime after the attack, Carlos's accomplices revealed that the operation was commanded by Wadie Haddad, a founder of the Popular Front for the Liberation of Palestine.
 They also claimed that the idea and funding came from an Arab president, widely thought to be Muammar Gaddafi of Libya, itself an OPEC member.
-Fellow militants Bassam Abu Sharif and Klein claimed that Carlos received and kept a ransom between 20 million and US$50 million from "an Arab president".
+Fellow militants Bassam Abu Sharif and Klein claimed that Carlos received and kept a ransom between $20 million and US$50 million from "an Arab president".
 Carlos claimed that Saudi Arabia paid ransom on behalf of Iran, but that the money was "diverted en route and lost by the Revolution".
 He was finally captured in 1994 and is serving life sentences for at least 16 other murders.